maraujo/leafless/README.md

 # Leafless
-A fast python heuristic to calculate betwennesss centrality among tree graph
+A fast python heuristic to calculate betwennesss centrality of tree graph